FERS 0.1.0

 )

-Renders and applies pulsed interference to a continuous-wave IQ buffer.
+Renders and applies pulsed interference to a streaming IQ buffer.

-Processes a log of Response objects that represent pulsed signals received during a CW receiver's operation.
-Each response is rendered into a temporary buffer and then added to the main CW IQ buffer at the correct time offset.
+Processes a log of Response objects that represent pulsed signals received during a streaming receiver's operation.
+Each response is rendered into a temporary buffer and then added to the main streaming IQ buffer at the correct time offset.

 Parameters

-iq_bufferThe main, simulation-long IQ buffer for the CW receiver.
+iq_bufferThe main, simulation-long IQ buffer for the streaming receiver.

 interference_logA list of Response objects representing the pulsed interference.